 So you think you may want traditional liposuction to suck that fat away.
 However, there are several types of liposuction available.
 You’ll need to talk to your plastic surgeon to figure out your best option.

 This is considered traditional liposuction in Houston.
 In this medical procedure, small cuts are made over the part of the body that is to be sanctioned.
 A cannula is inserted to suck out that annoying fat bubble.

-Recovery time for this procedure can range from 30 to 90 days, depending on how much fat is sucked out and how fast you heal.
+Recovery time for suction assisted liposuction can range from 30 to 90 days, depending on how much fat is sucked out and how fast you heal.
 It also can take up to six months for you to see the final results.

 This form of liposuction surgery can work on these areas:

 It’s not recommended for small areas, such as beneath the chin, because it’s not a very precise form of lipo.

 The most significant advantage is it’s the most affordable liposuction surgery out there.
 It also has been used for decades and is a procedure most cosmetic surgeons can handle.

 Some of the disadvantages are: